 Antioxidants are critical in fighting bacteria that can lead to inflammation that would otherwise cause gum disease.
 To protect your gums from the harmful effects of periodontal disease, try foods that are high in antioxidants like grapes, apples, berries, and nuts.

 Your mouth is full of millions of bacteria—both good and bad.
-Harmful bacteria can lead to gum disease and tooth decay, while healthy bacteria found in probiotics is thought to help fight decay and the bacteria found in plaque.
+Harmful bacteria can lead to gum disease and tooth decay, while healthy bacteria found in probiotics help fight decay and the bacteria found in plaque.
 Therefore, try eating yogurt or drinking kombucha to improve your oral health.

 6. Foods with Vitamin C